 Adapted from Dr. Oz’s Green Drink

 - 2 medium apples

-- 2 big handfuls any assortment of greens (spinach, kale, beet greens, chard, etc.) — well washed
+- 3 cups assorted greens (spinach, kale, beet greens, chard, etc.) -- well washed

 - Cut the produce to fit the feeding tube of a juicer.
 Process the produce in the juicer, then stir well and serve in two 12 oz. glasses.
 Yields approximately 3 cups.